 Inventories are stated at the lower of cost and net realisable value.
-Cost is determined using the first-in, first-out (FIFO) method.
+Cost is determined using a weighted average method.

-The cost of finished goods and work in progress comprises direct materials and, where applicable, direct labour costs and those overheads that have been incurred in bringing the inventories to their present location and condition.
 At each reporting date, inventories are assessed for impairment.
 If inventory is impaired, the carrying amount is reduced to its selling price less costs to complete and sell; the impairment loss is recognised immediately in profit or loss.